PTB-SR/ocdb/docs/roadmap.rst

 * Integration with ``periodictable`` package

   * Bidirectional integration?
 Accessing data from CXRO via ``periodictable`` from within ``ocdb`` package if no data are available from OCDB; accessing OCDB data from within ``periodictable`` via extension mechanism provided by the latter.

+* Deferred loading of data

+  * Currently, the ocdb package imports *all* data on importing the package.
+With more data, this will become increasingly time-consuming.

 * Support for user contributions